News

 Click here for the new video

-The first evidence preservation report on the fairway adjustment of the Lower and Outer Elbe is now available
+The first monitoring report on the fairway upgrade of the Lower and Outer Elbe is now available

-The Hamburg Waterways Authority (WSA) and the Hamburg Port Authority (HPA) have published the first report on data collection for the recent channel widening project in the Lower and Outer Elbe.
-In coordination with the states of Lower Saxony, Schleswig-Holstein, and Hamburg, extensive hydrological, ecological, and topographical measurements and surveys are being conducted during and after the channel widening project, and the resulting data is being documented as it evolves.
+The Hamburg Waterways Authority (WSA) and the Hamburg Port Authority (HPA) have published the first report on the collection of evidence relating to the recent widening of the navigation channels in the Lower and Outer Elbe.
+In consultation with the federal states of Lower Saxony, Schleswig-Holstein and Hamburg, extensive hydrological, conservation and topographical measurements and surveys are being carried out during and after the channel widening, and the data obtained is being documented as it develops.

-The monitoring program, its documentation, and the evaluation of the results are overseen by expert working groups composed of representatives from the WSV, the HPA, and neighboring countries.
-The specified duration of data collection is 12 years following the completion of construction work in 2021.
-Reports describing the trends in the data are to be prepared every three years.
+The monitoring programme, its documentation and the evaluation of the results are overseen by specialist working groups comprising representatives from the WSV, the HPA and neighbouring countries.
+The agreed duration of the data retention period is 12 years following the completion of construction works in 2021.
+Reports describing the trends in the data are to be produced every three years.

-The first report, including numerous appendices, can be found on the “Portal Tideelbe” at the link https://www.portaltideelbe.de/fap2019-bs or https://www.portaltideelbe.de/fap2019-bs-bericht-2025.
-The report covers, on the one hand, the initial results regarding evidence preservation for the period from 2022 to 2024, and on the other hand, it also addresses the construction implementation of the fairway adjustment project from 2019 to 2021.
-The hydraulic engineering works, the compensation measures, and the supplementary construction measures are documented in detail in this report.
+The first report, including numerous appendices, can be found on the ‘Portal Tideelbe’ website at https://www.portaltideelbe.de/fap2019-bs or https://www.portaltideelbe.de/fap2019-bs-bericht-2025.
+The report covers, on the one hand, the initial findings regarding evidence preservation for the period 2022 to 2024, and on the other hand, it also addresses the construction phase of the fairway upgrade project between 2019 and 2021.
+The hydraulic engineering works, the mitigation measures and the supplementary construction works are documented in detail in this report.

 Hydrological information 2025 is now available

-Unfortunately, in the hydrological year 2025, there was once again less water coming from the Elbe River basin.
-We provide details on the exact amount and other hydrological parameters in the 2025 hydrological report.
+Unfortunately, in the hydrological year 2025, there was once again less water from the Elbe catchment area.
+We set out the exact figures and the results of the other hydrological parameters in the 2025 hydrological information report.

 Click here for the hydrological information 2025